-Staff and Resources: Three full-time positions: one full-time Automation / Technology Coordinator; one full-time Automation / Technology Consultant; and one full-time Technology Consultant.
-Online resources include the SCKLS website http://www.sckls.info for access to various SCKLS training, tutorials, continuing education, Internet links, grant applications and other information.
+Staff and Resources: Three full-time positions: one full-time Director of Information Technology; one full-time Automation / Technology Consultant; and one full-time Technology Consultant.
+Online resources include the SCKLS website: www.sckls.info for access to various SCKLS training, tutorials, continuing education, Internet links, grant applications and other information.
 An electronic mail list has also been established to further communication among SCKLS members.